bb-io/PhraseStrings/README.md

 - ** Get Job** Retrieves a job by its ID.
 - **Start job** Starts a job.
 - ** Add keys to job** Adds keys to a job.
+- **Add target locales to a job** Adds target locales to a job and assigns translators or reviewers.
 - **Complete job** Completes a job.
 - **Reopen job** Reopens a job.